ska-sa/katpoint/doc/math_pointing.rst

 model is linear in the parameters, making it useable for small deviations only, and it describes a common set of coordinate system deviations in the mount.

-The Fringe Finder uses the VLBI Field System version of this model, specialised for an alt-az mount.
+:mod:`katpoint` uses the VLBI Field System version of this model, specialised for an alt-az mount.
 The exact description corresponds to the C implementation of Field System version 9.9.0, which differs slightly from the official description in [Himwich2]_ by introducing minor changes to the ad hoc parameters.